GearsDatapacks/libra/README.md

 If you want to use the `"` character in a string, you can escape it with a `\`.
 If you want to use a `\` character, it must be double escaped: `\\`.
 The `\` character can also be usd in combination with other characters to create various escape sequences, e.g. `\n` (line feed) or `\t` (horizontal tab).
-A `\` preceeding a character that does not form an escape sequence will cause a syntax error.
+A `\` preceding a character that does not form an escape sequence will cause a syntax error.
 A string with no terminating `"` will also cause a syntax error

 Example: